 The country round here is now officially in drought: It’s been the driest April on record and we’ve had only a third of the average rainfall so far this year.
 There’s been no grass of any worth in the paddocks for many months, so I’ve been hard-feeding the horses and putting out hay for them too.

 Hay can get messy once out of the roll or bale and constantly requires tidying up.
 Nobody (on this continent, at least) appears to sell a quality hay rake.
 The most common offerings I’ve come across are plastic-headed things with aluminium stails and any I’ve seen in use around the place are missing a few tines.

-Back home in Ireland (and England, where I also lived for a while), every farm and smallholding possessed at least one traditional handmade wooden hay rake (figure 1).
+Back home in Ireland (and England, where I also lived for a few years), every farm and smallholding possessed at least one traditional handmade wooden hay rake (figure 1).